 Hidden Track owner Craig Dziadowicz says glasses of Beaujolais Nouveau from Domaine Dupeuble will be served along with tasty bites imported from France.

 In order to sample more from the Beaujolais region, Hidden Track has three specialty bottles of wine available for preorder by next Tuesday: Domaine des Nugeus Sparkling Gamay, Guy Breton Beaujolais-Village, and Domaine Matray les Paquelets Julienas.

-Between picking grapes and hauling fruit, the harvest season was typically an exhausting one in France.
+harvest season was typically an exhausting one in France.
 According to Dziadowicz, winery staff and volunteers celebrated the end of the season with bottles of new wine produced with gamay grapes from the Beaujolais region.
 He says Beaujolais Nouveau celebrates community, whether you’re drinking in France or Arizona.

 “It's wine that is made to be refreshing,” says Dziadowicz.
 “It’s made to be crushable and to be drank amongst friends and family.”

 The Beaujolais Nouveau Day Party will run from 8 to 11 p.m. on Thursday, November 21.
 Entry is free for the 21-and-over event.
 For more information, visit the Valley Bar website.